 For instance, popular products are excellent at driving traffic.
 Why not use them to increase your store’s visibility?

 Price them below your competitors’ offers.
-If you’re worried about how much doing this will cost you, remember, an average person sees between 6.000 to 10.000 ads in a day.
+If you’re worried about how much doing this will cost you remember that an average person sees between 6.000 to 10.000 ads in a day.
 How do you think your ad budget differs from this?

 Think of it as a very subtle ad.